The Kevin McIlvoy Book Prize

 -

-A brief author biography with publishing history, if applicable, and that includes author website address and social media handles
+A brief author biography that includes author website address and social media handles and, if applicable, publishing history

 -

-Indication if the manuscript is submitted simultaneously and pledge to withdraw it if accepted elsewhere
+Indication if the manuscript is submitted simultaneously and acknowledgment of the requirement to withdraw it if accepted elsewhere

 -